Hydraulic resistance in pipe bend

 The block positive direction is from port A to port B. This means that the flow rate is positive if fluid flows from A to B, and the pressure differential is determined as .

-Fluid inertia, fluid compressibility, and wall compliance are not taken into account.
+Fluid inertia and wall compliance are not taken into account.

 The bend is assumed to be made of a clean commercial steel pipe.

 The internal diameter of the pipe.
 The default value is

 The radius of the bend.
 The default value is

 The angle of the bend.
 The value must be in the range between